Laboratory Drying Oven

 14

-A laboratory oven, also known as a drying oven, is a device designed to remove moisture from various materials, allowing samples to dry in the shortest possible time.
-These ovens generate heat and, in some models, use a fan to introduce fresh, dry air into the chamber while simultaneously expelling moist air through a vent.
-This process facilitates rapid drying of samples.
+A laboratory oven or drying oven is an advanced device designed to remove moisture from various samples in laboratories.
+By generating heat and, in some models, utilizing a fan, it introduces dry, fresh air into the chamber while simultaneously expelling moisture through specialized vents.
+This process enables rapid sample drying while preventing physical and chemical alterations.

 Types of Laboratory Ovens Based on Air Circulation